Copa America Centenario was 2016’s greatest soccer competition in America.

-The 2016 edition of the competition brings in some novelties; for the first time matches will be played outside South America and taken to the United States.
+The 2016 edition of the competition brought some novelties; for the first time matches were played outside South America and taken to the United States.

-Ten cities in the U.S. will host the games where an expanded number of contenders (16 teams) will do their best to win the legendary trophy.
+Ten cities in the U.S. hosted the games where an expanded number of contenders (16 teams) did their best to win the legendary trophy.

 Copa America Ball 2016

-The Centenario edition of Copa America surely deserves a high quality, top notch official match ball.
+The Centenario edition of Copa America surely deserved a high quality, top notch official match ball.

 Nike was in charge of manufacturing such a marvel:

-A football that could make it to the best soccer ball list.
+A football that made it to the best soccer ball list.